Essentials for Catalina Island Boating

-Boating is one of Catalina Island’s favorite pastimes, in both the Avalon area and in the Two Harbors.
+Catalina Island boating is a favorite pastime in both the Avalon area and in Two Harbors.
 Weather is an important part of boating, and so monitoring the weather and the ocean movement is essential to stay safe.
 Many of the Channel Islands are close to the mainland.
 In fact, Catalina Island is just 22 miles from the Long Beach Harbor.
-Boaters are also cautioned to look out for fog and northeasters, which change swell-direction in a hurry.
+Catalina Island boaters are also cautioned to look out for fog and northeasters, which change swell-direction in a hurry.

-Over at Two Harbors, you can explore the Isthmus Cove with 249 moorings and anchorage for 100 people, or Little Fisherman’s Cove, or Big Fisherman’s Cove.
-There are also boating services offered in the summer and dinghy floats offered on the Isthmus pier, which assists passengers getting off and on.
+There are 242 moorings and anchorage for more than 100 boats in Isthmus Cove, Little Fisherman’s Cove, or Big Fisherman’s Cove.
+There are also Catalina Island boating services offered in the summer and dinghy floats offered on the Isthmus Pier, which assists passengers getting off and on.

 For a comprehensive listing of moorings in and around Catalina Island, see the Sailors Choice website.
 Here you will find all sorts of options available with up to date contact information.
 It shows pricing for both Avalon and Two Harbors as well as detailed descriptions of all the other mooring possibilities.

 One of the great things about Catalina Island boating is that on the leeward side there are numerous coves to explore.
 Isthmus Cove at Two Harbors is one of the more popular destinations.
 Calm waters prevail in this area and allow for nice boating conditions most all the time.
 You don’t necessarily need to be moored or anchored to have a fun time.
 Simply trolling along at your own pace is always a great getaway.

 East of Avalon is where you can find Lovers Cove, where there is no anchorage or mooring allowed.
 Instead visitors can kick back and relax, swim, snorkel or cruise in a small boat.
 This is some of the best snorkeling anywhere because of the rocky terrain around the cove area.